Territory (animal)

 In ethology, territory is the sociographical area that an animal consistently defends against conspecific competition (or, occasionally, against animals of other species) using agonistic behaviors or (less commonly) real physical aggression.
 Animals that actively defend territories in this way are referred to as being territorial or displaying territorialism.

 Territoriality is only shown by a minority of species.
 More commonly, an individual or a group of animals occupies an area that it habitually uses but does not necessarily defend; this is called its home range.
 The home ranges of different groups of animals often overlap, and in these overlap areas the groups tend to avoid each other rather than seeking to confront and expel each other.
 Within the home range there may be a core area that no other individual group uses, but, again, this is as a result of avoidance.

+Animals defend their territories to protect access to food, mates and nesting sites.
+Some species defend small sites while others control vast territories.
+Territorial dynamics may also change seasonally, often intensifying during breeding periods.
+Different species use a variety of strategies to guard their territory, including visual displays, olfactory marking, vocalizations and in some cases direct physical confrontation.

 Function

 The ultimate function of animals inhabiting and defending a territory is to increase the individual fitness or inclusive fitness of the animals expressing the behaviour.
 Fitness in this biological sense relates to the ability of an animal to survive and raise young.
 The proximate functions of territory defense vary.
 For some animals, the reason for such protective behaviour is to acquire and protect food sources, nesting sites, mating areas, or to attract a mate.